Necroskillz/necroskillz.github.io/_posts/2011/2011-05-08-a-take-on-generic-rssresult-for-mvc.aspx.md

 FileResult.
 I used it a few times since, but had to always copy+paste it into my new project, and rewrite it to fit my model.
 So naturally I thought if there was a way to generalize it, and make it reusable across applications.
-Lately I got into a habit of using Func&lt;&gt; delegates a lot.
+Lately I got into a habit of using `Func<>` delegates a lot.
 This is what I came up with:

 ```csharp